Cloé Lacasse: International career

-In August 2012, she attended a training camp with the Canada U20 team for the first time, but did not make the team's final roster for their upcoming matches.
+In August 2012, Lacasse attended a training camp with the Canada U20 team for the first time, but did not make the team's final roster for their upcoming matches.

-After being granted granted Icelandic citizenship in June 2019, the head coach of the Icelandic national team, Jón Þór Hauksson, stated that she would be considered for a call-up for the team's next games.
-Lacasse applied to FIFA and UEFA to be eligible to represent Iceland internationally, however, it was confirmed in July 2020 that her application was denied, as it was ruled she did not meet FIFA's residency requirements to be eligible to represent a new national association.
+After being granted Icelandic citizenship in June 2019, the head coach of the Iceland national team, Jón Þór Hauksson, stated that she would be considered for a call-up for the team's next games.
+Lacasse applied to FIFA and UEFA to be eligible to represent Iceland internationally; however, it was confirmed in July 2020 that her application was denied, as it was ruled she did not meet FIFA's residency requirements to be eligible to represent a new national association.
+FIFA requires continuous residency for five years after reaching 18 years of age; Lacasse had lived in Iceland for only four years and had since lived elsewhere, meaning she would have had to move back to Iceland and re-start the five-year clock to become eligible.